inventree/InvenTree/docs/docs/start/docker_dev.md

 ### Cleaning up old containers

-If you have Docker Desktop installed, you will be able to removed containers directly in the GUI.
+If you have Docker Desktop installed, you will be able to remove containers directly in the GUI.
 Your active containers are grouped under "inventree" in Docker Desktop.
 The main dev-server, dev-db, and dev-worker containers are all listed without the "inventree" prefix.
 One time run containers, like those executed via `docker compose run [...]` are suffixed with `run-1a2b3c4d5e6f` where the hex string varies.